Capio Partners Phone Harassment?

 Capio Partners is third party debt collector located in Sherman, Texas.
 CP has been a party to a Federal Court case over 770 times.
 They have been accused of violating consumer’s rights and illegal and harassing communication tactics to attempt to coerce a payment from the harassed consumer.

-Medical providers often transfer overdue accounts to collection agencies like Capio Partners, which can lead to confusion and stress for consumers.
+Medical providers often transfer overdue accounts to collection agencies like Capio collections, which can lead to confusion and stress for consumers.

 Sherman, TX 75090-2481